How To Save Money on All Your Monthly Expenses and Bills

 If you’re subscribed to multiple streaming services, the first thing you can do is choose just one.
 Amazon Prime Video, Hulu and Netflix don’t cost too much on their own, but when you add them together, you’re paying quite a bit annually — plus, there are overlaps in content.
 Monitor your viewing habits to see if you tend to gravitate toward one streaming platform.

-You can also try wrangling a discount from your favorite company.
-For example, Aaron of review website Three Thrifty Guys saved $4 by simply asking Netflix for a loyalty discount for being a longtime customer.
+You can also try wrangling a price cut from your favorite company.
+Simply ask for a loyalty discount for being a longtime customer.

 Account Maintenance Fees